50 Useful Phrases for Discussions in English

 - Actually, I’ve changed my mind.
 I no longer think… / I now think…

 If you are open-minded, curious, and love to learn and explore ideas, you may find that a discussion changes the way you view something.
 This is a core aspect of learning.
-If we think we know everything and have all of the answers, we are not very open to new ideas, and we do not grow.
-By exploring ideas through discussion with other people who have had different experiences or who view the world differently than you, your thinking about something might change.
+If we think we know everything and have all of the answers, we may not be open to new ideas that can lead to growth.
+By exploring ideas through discussions with people who have had different experiences or who view the world differently than you, your thinking about something might develop and change.
 If it does, the four phrases above will be useful.

 9. Useful phrases for when you don’t want to answer: